-I was invited to feature on The Jack Jay Show on BBC Radio Norfolk to talk about the new Artist Educator Social Network I co-founded with Kaitlin Ferguson, and the upcoming Material Matters exhibition, as part of the collaborative #SayItWithStitchGY project.
+I was invited to feature on The Jack Jay Show on BBC Radio Norfolk, on Monday 11th November, to talk about the new Artist Educator Social Network I co-founded with Kaitlin Ferguson.
+Plus, to talk about the upcoming Material Matters exhibition, as part of the collaborative #SayItWithStitchGY project.
 The Material Matters exhibition takes place from 19th to 23rd November at Skippings Gallery, King Street, Great Yarmouth.
 If you missed the live broadcast, you can catch up on our chat from around 1 hour in.

 I’d recommend listening to the full 3 hour show, if you have the time, as you’ll hear about a community walking event with free cake in Great Yarmouth, Dean Parkin from The Grit talking about his work inspired by the lost Lowestoft fishing village, and more!